Zymbit-Docs/docs/content/troubleshooting/scm/index.md

 **Open Issue #102** Minor: SCM: Supervised Boot does not work with generated key pairs (slot 16 and up), but the APIs will accept generated key pair slot numbers.
 Use slots 0-13.

+**Open Issue #105*** Minor SCM: Pi shutdown leads to an SCM reset of the CM4 which reboots the CM4.
+Workaround for now is to power down.

 **Fixed Issue #92** Major: SCM: Power up issues - Sometimes powering up does not complete.
 The LED will either never come on or will stay on.
 Most likely related to supercapacitor charge.

 **Fixed Issue #93**: SCM: battery_voltage_threshold - bad window from 2.5V - 3.0V.
 Setting the low voltage threshold within the range of 2.5V to 3.0V should not be allowed but there is currently no check.
 Do not set the low voltage threshold to > 2.5 volts.